-Aim: To evaluate the healthcare and economic burden of CDI in hospitalised patients with community- (HOCA-CDI) or hospital-associated CDI (HOHA-CDI) in the National Health Service in Scotland.
+Aim: To evaluate the healthcare and economic burden of CDI in hospitalized patients with community- (HOCA-CDI) or hospital-associated CDI (HOHA-CDI) in the National Health Service in Scotland.

-Conclusion: Using routinely collected national data, we demonstrate the substantial burden of CDI on healthcare services, including lengthy hospital stays and readmissions, which increase the costs of managing patients with CDI compared with matched controls.
+Conclusion: Using routinely collected national data, we demonstrated the substantial burden of CDI on healthcare services, including lengthy hospital stays and readmissions, which increased the costs of managing patients with CDI compared with matched controls.

 - Community infection

 - Hospital infection

 ASJC Scopus subject areas

 - Infectious Diseases